profusion/sgqlc/README.rst

 ::

-    pre-commit run -a            # run all tests: flake8, nosetests, ... pre-commit run -a flake8     # run only flake8 test
+    pre-commit run -a            # run all tests: flake8, pytest, ... pre-commit run -a flake8     # run only flake8
-    pre-commit run -a tests      # run only nosetests (unit tests)
+    pre-commit run -a tests      # run only pytest (unit tests)

 Keep 100% coverage.
 You can look at the coverage report at ``cover/index.html``.
 To do that, prefer
 `doctest <https://docs.python.org/3.7/library/doctest.html>`_
 so it serves as
 both documentation and test.
 However we use
-`nose <https://nose.readthedocs.io>`_ to write explicit tests that would be hard to express using ``doctest``.
+`pytest <https://docs.pytest.org/>`_ to write explicit tests that would be hard to express using ``doctest``.

 Build and review the generated Sphinx documentation, and validate if your